 There was one place where the wall was longer than 8’.

-We just used regular ol’ drywall screws to hang everything.
+We just used regular ol’ drywall screws (paid link) to hang everything.
 You need to be careful, though.
 Don’t overtighten and pull the screws through the whiteboards.

 Caulk and paint…